dnalverson/SimDAT2D/README.md

 import SimDAT2D as sd

 ```

+Please see the [tutorial notebook](Tutorial.ipynb) for more information.

 ## License

 This project is licensed under the [BSD 3-Clause License](https://spdx.org/licenses/BSD-3-Clause-Clear.html) - see the [LICENSE](LICENSE.md) file for details.